 I don’t hate bees, so I don’t know why my mind took this route, but I added teeth to the leaves, so if the bee gets too close, it will trigger the trap and the leaves will chomp down on the bee.

-I also did another blob exercise that I think is pretty common – where you just paint splotches on a canvas and try to see what pops out at you, kind of like a Rorschach test or cloud gazing.
+I also did another blob warm up exercise that I think is pretty common – where you just paint splotches on a canvas and try to see what pops out at you, kind of like a Rorschach test or cloud gazing.

 As I was still painting the blobs, I was already seeing images in the amorphous forms, and these are what resulted from it: a little rabbit, and a baby dragon!